UCSD-E4E/rct_tower_scheduler/README.md

 python scheduler.py
 ```

-If you want to use a file other than `active_ensembles.json`, you may specify this other file with the `--file` argument:
+If you want to use a file other than `active_ensembles.json`, you may specify this other file with the `--file` argument.
+You may also ensure the scheduler starts from the first ensemble of the day with the `--reset` option.
+Both of these options are used as follows:
 ```
-python scheduler.py --file path_to_file/ensemble_file.json
+python scheduler.py --file path_to_file/ensemble_file.json --reset True
 ```

 ## Testing